TheNathanSpace/iDeemYouWorthy/README.md

 ### Installation/Operation

 Download the `.zip` file from [Releases](https://github.com/TheKingElessar/iDeemYouWorthy/releases).
 Unzip it.
-In the main directory (the one with the `README.md` file), open a terminal and run this command: `pip install -r requirements.txt`.
+In the main directory (the one with the `README.md` file), open a terminal and run `pip install -r requirements.txt` (or `python -m pip install -r requirements.txt` if you get an error message).
 This should automatically install required dependencies.

 Then, open a terminal in the subdirectory `ideemyouworthy`, and start the `main.py` file using one of the following commands.
 It will depend on how your Python environment is set up.